Deep-Symmetry/dysentery/README.md

 Central, but for now if you want to play with it you'll need to learn a little bit about Clojure.

-The only feature implemented so far is the ability to watch for DJ Link traffic on all your network interfaces, and tell you what devices have been noticed, and the local and broadcast addresses you will want to use when creating a virtual CDJ device to participate in that network.
+It is already able to watch for DJ Link traffic on all your network interfaces, and tell you what devices have been noticed, and the local and broadcast addresses you will want to use when creating a virtual CDJ device to participate in that network.
 Here is an example of trying that out by running Dysentery as an executable jar on my network at home:

 ```
 > java -jar target/dysentery.jar